razy-me/clipping-tool/README.md

 </div>

 > [!WARNING]
-> **Work in Progress**: This tool is currently in active development and is not yet 100% bug-free.
+> **Work in Progress**: This tool is currently in active development and basically 40% Bugs and 60% unfinished.

 ---